garden-io/garden/docs/reference/module-types/jib-container.md

 Health checks are disabled for services running in local mode.

 See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode) for more information.

+Note!
+This feature is still experimental.
+Some incompatible changes can be made until the first non-experimental release.

 | Type     | Required |
 | -------- | -------- |